Freeman Owens Exhibit,

 Many of the locations are accessible to visitors.
 Find your movie of interest and start planning your trip.
 You might even want to rent a DVD of the film to watch while visiting.

-Owens and his groundbreaking discoveries are honored in his hometown of Pine Bluff with a mural, pictured above.
-Also in the mural is another motion picture revolutionary, Gilbert Maxwell Anderson, who starred in the first western movie production, The Great Train Robbery in 1903.
+Owens and his groundbreaking discoveries are honored in his hometown of Pine Bluff with a mural.
+Also in the mural is another motion picture revolutionary, Gilbert Maxwell Anderson, who starred in the first American western movie production, The Great Train Robbery in 1903.
 Anderson, born in Little Rock and raised in Pine Bluff, is more commonly known by his screen name, "Bronco Billy."

 Arkansas is one of the top places to film TV shows and movies in the South.
-If you're interested in filming a production in Arkansas, visit www.ArkansasProduction.com
+If you're a director interested in filming a production in Arkansas, visit www.ArkansasProduction.com

 and contact a staff person to discover how the state can be of assistance to you.

 There’s a lot to love about Arkansas–the people, places and creative spirit can make for great films and TV shows.
 Watch a movie or show filmed in Arkansas or bring your next production to The Natural State!